gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Operating System Independence**
-The model system should run on any of the 3 major operating systems; Windows, Apple, or Linux.
+The model system will run on any of the 3 major operating systems; Windows, Apple, or Linux.
 As is the case with GreenSTEP and related models, the VisionEval model system is written in the R programming language.
 Well-supported and easily installed R implementations exist for these operating systems.
 Modules will be distributed as standard R packages that can be compiled on all operating systems.
 Code that is written in another language may be included in a module package as long as it can be compiled in an R package that is usable on all 3 operating systems.

 - **Preemptive Error Checking**
-The model system should incorporate extensive data checking to identify errors in the model setup and inputs at the very beginning of the model run.
-Error messages should clearing identify the causes of the errors.
+The model system will incorporate extensive data checking to identify errors in the model setup and inputs at the very beginning of the model run.
+Error messages will clearing identify the causes of the errors.
 The objective of early error checking is to avoid model runtime errors that waste model execution time and are difficult to debug.

 ### 4. Model System Software Platform
 The VisionEval model system is built in the R software environment for statistical computing and graphics.
 There are several reasons for this choice: